jqshuv/short/README.md

    2. Click on the `🚀 Deploy` workflow on the left side.
    3. Click on the `Run workflow` button on the right side.
       1. Click on the `Branch: main` dropdown.
-      2. Select the menu `Tags` in the dropdown.
+      2. Select the branch `production`.
-      3. Select the latest tag.
-(The highest in the list)
    4. Run the workflow by clicking the green `Run workflow` button.

+4. (Recommended) Install the [pull app](https://github.com/apps/pull) to the repository.
+It will automatically update the production branch.
+Just install it and you are done, everything is preconfigured and will be updated automatically.

 #### 🚀 All done!
 How simple huh?
 Now you can see your worker active [here](https://dash.cloudflare.com/?to=/:account/workers-and-pages) in your Cloudflare dashboard.